Written by Alice McLeod on 04 / 06 / 2023

 It's getting to the time of the year when all of you in lower sixth are starting to think about universities… what you're going to study and where you might want to go.
-That only means one things, open days.
-This is your one chance to come face to face with the people who will decide your fate and have all the answers, so make the most of it.
-The last thing you want to do is leave thinking damn I wish I'd asked '…' So think about it in advance, make a list so nothing slips your mind when you're there among the buzz of it all.
+That only means one thing: open days.
+This is your chance to come face to face with the people who will decide your fate and have all the answers, so make the most of it.
+So think about it in advance, make a list so nothing slips your mind when you're there among the buzz of it all.
 Here are our top 17 questions to ask on a University Open Day.

 Let's be honest this is the most important question...
 A deferred place means you can go on a gap year knowing your uni place is in the bag, you can travel, relax and enjoy yourself.
 At an open day be sure to ask how you go about deferring, UCAS has information but each uni is different.
 Ask what percent of students defer, if there is a limit to how many deferrals they offer and if there is a deadline to apply by.